vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 * DB48X will borrow to the DM-42 the idea of _special variables_ for settings,
   which are variables with a special meaning.
 For example, the `Precision` special variable is the current operating precision for floating point, in number of digits.
-While there is a `SetPrecision` command, it is also possible to use `'Precision' STO`.
+While there is a `Precision` command that sets the value, it is also possible to use `'Precision' STO` to set it, and `'Precision' RCL` to fetch the current value.
 This does not imply that there is an internal `Precision` variable somewhere.
-Special variables will be available for most settings in a later revision of the firmware.
+This applies to all settings and flags.
+Additionally, binary settings can be set with `SF` and `CF`, and queried with `SF?` and `CF?`.
+For example, `'HideDate' CF` will clear the `HideDate` flag, meaning that the date will show in the header.

 * The DB48X also provides full-screen setup menus, taking advantage of the DM42 existing system menus.
 It is likely that the same menu objects used for